 The Full Story Behind James Bond’s Greatest Stunt

-The Spy Who Loved Me is considered Roger Moore’s best Bond film, and one of the very best in the Bond franchise.
-Albert R. “Cubby” Broccoli, free of his producing partner Harry Saltzman, pulled out all the stops in James Bond’s tenth cinematic entry.
+The Spy Who Loved Me is widely hailed as Roger Moore’s finest hour as 007—and one of the crown jewels of the entire Bond franchise.
+Albert R. “Cubby” Broccoli, free of his producing partner Harry Saltzman, went all in for Bond’s tenth cinematic mission.
 The film was make or break for the Bond series.
 The previous film, The Man With The Golden Gun, almost ended the whole series with the worst box office performance in the series’ history.

 Broccoli had no intention of playing it safe.
-Instead, he made the biggest Bond yet.
-The Spy Who Loved Me is a greatest hits package celebrating everything Bond: his British-ness, the best in Bond Girls, the coolest gadgets ever seen, and an absolute bonkers, globe-trotting plot involving an ocean tanker that swallows nuclear submarines from both sides–Soviet Russia and the Brits–with the intent of triggering World War Three.
-The result was the biggest box office take for the Bond series at the time.
+Instead, he decided to make the biggest Bond yet.
+The Spy Who Loved Me is a greatest hits package celebrating everything Bond: his British-ness, the best in Bond Girls, the coolest gadgets ever seen, and an absolute bonkers, globe-trotting plot involving an ocean tanker that swallows nuclear submarines to trigger World War Three.
+The result?
+The biggest box office success in the series’ history up to that point—and proof that James Bond was back on top.

 The only way to open a film this brash was to conceive the greatest stunt ever seen on film: a jaw-dropping ski-jump off the top of a mountain culminating with Bond opening a parachute emblazoned with the Union Jack.

 View any list of Bond’s top ten stunts and nine times out of ten this stunt takes its rightful place as number one.
-To this day, in a film franchise filled with incredible stunts, it’s easy to see why this one ranks as number one.
-It was filmed in one take.
-There are no in-camera tricks or clever editing.
-And the stunt was done for real.
-A stuntman skied off a real precipice on a remote mountain in Baffin Island, Canada.
+To this day, in a film franchise filled with incredible stunts, it is easy to see why the skiBASE jump ranks as number one.
+No tricks.
+No camera cheats.
+Just one take, one man, and one breathtaking leap from a real mountain in Baffin Island, Canada.

-Lets take a behind-the-scenes look at how Eon Productions conceived the stunt, and why filming it was almost as dangerous as the stunt itself.
+Here’s how that legendary moment came to life—and why filming it was almost as dangerous as the stunt itself.

 The Idea Came From Playboy